-Course Objectives Related to MDiv Student Learning Outcomes
+Course Objectives Related to MDiv\ Student Learning Outcomes

-Course: ST5150 Professor: Swain Campus: Orlando Date: Fall 2021
+Course: ST5150 Campus: Orlando Professor: Swain Date: Fall 2022

-MDiv Student Learning Outcomes In order to measure the success of the MDiv curriculum, RTS has defined the following as the intended outcomes of the student learning process.
-Each course contributes to these overall outcomes.
-This rubric shows the contribution of this course to the MDiv outcomes.
-As the MDiv is the core degree at RTS, the MDiv rubric will be used in this syllabus.
-Rubric > Strong > Moderate > Minimal > None Mini-Justification Articulation (oral & written) Broadly understands and articulates knowledge, both oral and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
-Strong Exam, paper Scripture Significant knowledge of the original meaning of Scripture.
-Also, the concepts for and skill to research further into the original meaning of Scripture and to apply Scripture to a variety of modern circumstances.
-(Includes appropriate use of original languages and hermeneutics; and integrates theological, historical, and cultural/global perspectives.)
-Strong Focus of all ST courses Reformed Theology Significant knowledge of Reformed theology and practice, with emphasis on the Westminster Standards.
+In order to measu has definedthe f student learning overall outcome co udent Learning Outcomes Ire the success of the MDiv curriculum, RTS following as the intended outcomes of the process.
+Each course contributes to these s.
+This rubric shows thecontribution of this urse to the MDiv outcomes.
+Fore degree at RTS, the MDiv rubric will be used in this syllabus.
+Broadly understands and articulates knowledge, bothoral and written, of essential biblical, theological, historical, and cultural/global information, including Rubric > Strong > Moderate > Minimal > None Strong Mini-Justification Exam, paper Scripture details, concepts, and frameworks.
+Significant knowledge of the original meaning of Scripture.
+Also, the concepts for and skill to researchfurther into the original meaning of Scripture and to apply Scripture to a variety of modern circumstances.(Includes appropriate use of original languages and hermeneutics; and integrates theological, historical, and cultural/global perspectives.)
+Significant knowledge of Reformed Strong Focus of all ST courses Reformed Theology theology andpractice, with emphasis on the Westminster Standards.
 Strong Focus of all ST courses Sanctification Demonstrates a love for the Triune God that aids the student's sanctification.
-Moderate Emphasized in lectures Desire for Worldview Burning desire to conform all of life to the Word of God.
+Moderate Emphasized in lectures Desire for Worldview Burning desire to conform all of life to the Word ofGod.
 Strong Focus of all ST courses Winsomely Reformed Embraces a winsomely Reformed ethos.
-(Includes an appropriate ecumenical spirit with other Christians, especially Evangelicals; a concern to present the Gospel in a God-honoring manner to non-Christians; and a truth-in-love attitude in disagreements.)
-Moderate Preach Ability to preach and teach the meaning of Scripture to both heart and mind with clarity and enthusiasm.
+(Includes anappropriate ecumenical spirit with other Christians, especially Evangelicals; a concern to present the Gospel in a God-honoring manner to non-Christians; and a truth-in-love attitude in disagreements.)
+Moderate Preach Ability to preach and teach the meaning of Scriptureto both heart and mind with clarity and enthusiasm.
 Minimal ST provides deeper understanding of Scripture